FLE-ISP/CEILS/README.md

 We recommend to check the `run_experiment.py` file to know the details and understand the whole CEILS workflow.

-Synthetic datasets experiments are the best way to have a first understanding of our solution
+Synthetic datasets experiments are the best way to have a first understanding of our solution.